zarasmagla/node-DeepResearch/README.md

 ![demo1](demo3.gif)

-Query: `"list all employees from jina ai that u can find, as many as possible"` 11 steps; partially correct, but im not in the list :(
+Query: `"list all employees from jina ai that u can find, as many as possible"` 11 steps; partially correct! but im not in the list :(
 ![demo1](demo2.gif)

-Query: `"who will be the biggest competitor of Jina AI"` 42 steps; future prediction kind, so it's arguably correct.
+Query: `"who will be the biggest competitor of Jina AI"` 42 steps; future prediction kind, so it's arguably correct! atm Im not seeing `weaviate` as a competitor, but im open for the future "i told you so" moment.
 ![demo1](demo4.gif)

 More examples: